2 Samuel 24 – David and the Census

 And Joab said to the king, “Now may the LORD your God add to the people a hundred times more than there are, and may the eyes of my lord the king see it.
 But why does my lord the king desire this thing?”
 Nevertheless the king’s word prevailed against Joab and against the captains of the army.
 Therefore Joab and the captains of the army went out from the presence of the king to count the people of Israel.

 a.
-Why does my lord the king desire this thing: Joab wasn’t afraid to speak to David when he thought the king was wrong.
-With the best interest of both David and Israel in mind, Joab tactfully asked David to reconsider this foolish desire to count the nation.
+Why does my lord the king desire this thing?
+Joab wasn’t afraid to speak to David when he thought the king was wrong.
+With the best interests of both David and Israel in mind, Joab tactfully asked David to reconsider this foolish desire to count the nation.

 b.
 Nevertheless the king’s word prevailed against Joab and against the captains of the army: It wasn’t only Joab who tried to tell David not to do this – the captains of the army also warned David not to count the soldiers in Israel.
 But David did so anyway.